Orchids are beautiful plants that can thrive anywhere from wetlands, deserts, mountains, coastlines, or underwater.

-Orchids can live without leaves, but they will grow slower compared to those that have leaves.
+Orchids can live without leaves, but they will grow slower than those with leaves.

 When do orchids bloom?

 Most orchids bloom at least once a year.
-Depending on the type of orchid one has, it may bloom during different seasons of the year.
+Depending on the type of orchid, it may bloom during different seasons of the year.
 When it flowers, an orchid typically continues blooming for 6-10 weeks.

 Even after following all the above steps, there’s still a chance that the orchid might not survive.

-However, these steps are not only applicable when trying to revive a dying orchid.
+However, these steps are not only applicable when reviving a dying orchid.
 I can also implement them in the routine care of your plant to keep it healthy.